openlattice/api-clients/examples/pipelines/R/atlas_connection.md

 Yue Li
 1/15/2021

-Atlas is a production server where all of the non-integrated data lives.
-This tutorial will walk through the steps of connecting to the Atlas database, uploading data to Atlas, and reading data from Atlas using R.
-Make sure to first have the `DBI` library and the RPostgres library installed.
+Atlas is a production PostgreSQL server where all of the unstandardized data lives.
+For any organizations with spatial data, the PostGIS extension is installed.
+This tutorial will walk through the steps of connecting to the Atlas database, uploading data to Atlas, and reading data from Atlas using R. Make sure to first have the `DBI` library and the RPostgres library installed.
 If this is your first time using DBI and RPostgres, uncomment and run the install.packages line.
 This tutorial will also be using tidyverse to create sample data to upload.
 To follow along, please also install tidyverse package as well.

+There are two different types of ways to log into Atlas to download and upload data.
+First, there is your own Atlas-specific user name and password that is unique only to you (not to be confused with your login to OpenLattice).
+Your ability to access datasets within Atlas depends on whether you have been granted permission to the datasets within Atlas.

+If you are an owner of an organization, you will also see additional details about a database when you go to the [Orgs page](https://staging.openlattice.com/orgs/#/orgs).
+Click on an organization and go to the database details.
+This will give you an additional user name and password you can use to log into Atlas.
+This is an owner-level login and you will be able to see all of the data that lives on Atlas in that specific organization’s database.
+Any owner of an organization will be able to access the database through the organization credentials.

+More detailed guide to setting up database connections is down below.

 ``` r
 # install.packages("DBI")